 Still unsure if becoming a hydrologist is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a hydrologist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 A Bachelor’s Degree in Hydrology is adequate for some entry-level hydrologist positions.
 However, for most jobs, hydrologists need a master’s degree with a focus in the natural sciences.

 Applicants for advanced research and university faculty positions typically need a Ph.D.
 Few universities offer degrees in hydrology; instead, most universities offer hydrology concentrations in their geology, environmental science, or engineering programs.

 Students interested in becoming a hydrologist need extensive coursework in math, statistics, and physical, computer, and life sciences.
 Students who have experience with computer modeling, data analysis, and digital mapping will be the most prepared to enter the job market.